Predictive energy management for hybrid electric aircraft propulsion systems: Conclusions

 This paper presents a fast and robust ADMM algorithm to solve the energy management problem for a hybrid electric aircraft in parallel and series configurations.
 A convex program is derived from the associated optimisation problem and the high degree of separability in the optimisation variables is exploited in the design of the solver.
-The ADMM solver was shown to produce similar results to the general purpose convex optimisation package CVX for a wide range of scenarios, while significantly outperforming CVX in terms of computation times.
+The ADMM solver was shown to produce similar results to the general purpose convex optimisation package CVX (with solver SDPT3) for a wide range of scenarios, while significantly outperforming CVX in terms of computation times.
 Significant fuel savings were achieved by comparison to heuristic strategies.

-Future work will investigate the application of the proposed algorithm to solve the energy management problem for other types of hybrid vehicles (e.g. hybrid VTOL aircraft with applications to urban air mobility, and spacecraft equipped with various energy sources).
-The principles developed here for energy management could also be applied to the problem of optimal design and sizing of powertrain components.
+\mdseditbis{An extension of the proposed approach could optimise gas turbine speed given an estimate of its power output (possibly within an iterative scheme), removing the need for the assumption on gas turbine speed for the series configuration}. \mdsedittris{Another extension would be to investigate robustness of the proposed approach to power demand disturbances.
+Although the flight path is fixed and the aircraft flight dynamics are prescribed in the MPC optimisation, the predicted power demand is likely to be inexact and this would introduce disturbance terms into the dynamics of battery SOC and fuel mass.} Future work will also investigate the application of the proposed algorithm to solve the energy management problem for other types of hybrid vehicles (e.g. hybrid VTOL aircraft with applications to urban air mobility). \mdsedittris{Finally, the principles developed here for energy management could be applied to the problem of optimal design and sizing of powertrain components.}